PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 ## Requirements

   * Rails >= 3.1
-  * TinyMCE using the advanced theme
+  * TinyMCE using the advanced theme and jQuery

 ## Setup